 - Contrary to the Export to Sprite Sheet dialog, the Export to Easel JS only outputs a sprite sheet and an XML document delimiting each sprite in the sheet.
 Hence, they cannot be imported into Unity using the Harmony Game SDK package.
-You must program the logic to import those sprite sheets into your game engine yourself. - The Export to Easel JS dialog does not export anchors and props. - To export to Easel JS, you must separate your animation clips using scene versions.
-The Export to Easel JS dialog will not export separate animation clips if you have separated them using scene markers. - Fully rendered sprite sheets are much heavier in size than rigged sprite sheets, which is what the Export to Sprite Sheet dialog exports.
+You must program the logic to import those sprite sheets into your game engine yourself. - The Export to Easel JS dialog does not export anchors and props. - Fully rendered sprite sheets are much heavier in size than rigged sprite sheets, which is what the Export to Sprite Sheet dialog exports.